Content warning: transphobia, child abuse, and sexual assault.

 That hurt isn’t left with anywhere to go, it just settles inside me.
 Like a stone.

 Written by Alex de Campi

 Drawn by Carla Speed McNeil

 Coloured by Jenn Manley Lee

-Despite her claims, Nola Pfau is nothing but a good influence and is everything that is good about the comics internet.
-She’s the Managing Editor for WomenWriteAboutComics, as well as a frequent contributor to the site as a writer – for more of her writing, check out the work under her byline.
-You can find her on Twitter here.
+Despite their claims, Nola Pfau is nothing but a good influence and is everything that is good about the comics internet.
+Nola Pfau is the Editor-in-Chief for WomenWriteAboutComics, as well as a frequent contributor to the site as a writer – for more of their writing, check out the work under their byline.
+You can also find Nola on Twitter here!